Kiran-255666/agentic-ai-azure-ai-foundry-labs/Instructions/Exercises/Day-09/Lab-01-create-agents.md

 1. For **Name**, enter `Government benefits`.

-1. For **Description**, enter `This knowledge source contains information on government programs that may help you pay for food, housing, health care, and other basic living expenses.`.
+1. For **Description**, enter `This knowledge source contains information on government programs that may help you pay for food, housing, health care, and other basic living expenses`.

 1. Select **Add to agent**.